Code-Institute-Submissions/Leliarkelly-CoachingPsychology/README.md

 Ali Reardon was very happy with the final website and feels positive about the further website developments we have planned in future sprints.

+HTML design architecture is nicely kept in mind including placing elements /tags in correct positions and use of existing CSS style-sheets was befitting.
+However, HTML and CSS code was invalid.